 might not be true [Hu et al., 2013].

 Author response: We have modified the text so that it does not give the impression that all PBL schemes except MYJ give too much turbulent mixing.
 The general tendency of all schemes INCLUDING MYJ according to the literature (Baklanov et al. 2011, Holtslag et al, 2014, etc) is that they are somewhat overdispersive in stable PBL situations.
-However, extensive validation of the performance of these schemes during the spectrum of persistent CAP types (cloudy, clear, shallow, deep, etc) has not been conducted so we do not know the behavior of various PBL in all of these situations, the persistent CAPs like simulated in this paper are more complex than the usual stable situation discussed in literature and we thank the reviewer for making us clarify this statement.
+However, extensive validation of the performance of these schemes during the spectrum of persistent CAP types (cloudy, clear, shallow, deep, etc) has not been conducted so we do not know the behavior of various PBL schemes in all of these situations, the persistent CAPs like simulated in this paper are more complex than the usual stable situation discussed in literature and we thank the reviewer for making us clarify this statement.
 We have modified the above statement to the following (and also added the useful information found in the Hu et al. reference):

 PBL schemes have difficulties handling low clouds, vertical temperature profiles, 2 m temperatures, and mixing in stably stratified conditions (Reeves et al., 2011; Shin and Hong, 2011).
 Many schemes typically allow too much turbulent mixing in stable conditions, which results in boundary layers that are too deep (Holtslag et al., 2013).
 While the MYJ PBL scheme was ultimately selected for this study, the Asymmetric Convective Model,